-Follow these tips to organize your greenhouse, making it a pleasant and productive place to spend time.
+In a disorganized greenhouse, you wind up spending more time searching for the supplies you need and being frustrated at inefficiencies than you do gardening.
+Follow these tips on how to organize a greenhouse, making it a pleasant and productive place to spend time.

 Divide The Greenhouse Into Zones